davidgatti/homelab/README.md

 # Manual Instalaltion

 ```
-# Partition, format, mount, generate configuration, and install NixOS in one go
+# Partition, format, mount, generate configuration, edit configuration.nix, and install NixOS in one go
 (
 # Partition the disk
 echo g                        # Create a new GPT partition table